-What about your own personal family's math unit studies?
-It's pretty rare to find unit studies centered around math, actually.
-I'm privileged to make a stamp on this topic within the Worldwide Web.
+What about your own family's math unit studies?
+It's pretty rare to find unit studies centered around math.
+I'm privileged to make a stamp on this topic within the worldwide Web.
 Have I got a GREAT activity to help you get started and on a roll with creating these fascinating unit studies.

 Backyard Patterns in Nature Treasure Hunt Activity

 One of the things that enthralled me the most when I first discovered maths found in nature, were the repeating patterns and shapes found everywhere!
 It became a treasure hunt for me looking for them.
 With my camera and journal in hand, I'd take off down a trail sweeping from side-to-side looking at plants, trees and even animals.
 I'd stop and observe a wild flower, bird or tree, take photographs, draw the specimen and mathematically describe the numbers, shapes and patterns I saw.
 Have a look at a real life example from my MathArt journal below.

 Pictures Including Math Journal Showcasing the Trout lily

 Be sure to Zoom in to see the details!

 Some of the most common patterns found in nature

 - Circular - spirals, spheres, circles - flowers, leaves, planets

 - Hexagons - look for bee honeycomb or wasps' nests